AdobeDocs/campaign-classic.en/help/web/using/adding-fields-to-a-web-form.md

 >
 >By default, the field is inserted at the bottom of the current tree.
 Use the arrows in the toolbar to move it up or down.

-## Field creation wizard {#field-creation-wizard}
+## Field creation assistant {#field-creation-assistant}

 For each page of the form, you can add a field via the first button in the toolbar.
-To do this, go to the **[!UICONTROL Add using the wizard]** menu.
+To do this, go to the **[!UICONTROL Add using the assistant]** menu.

 ![](assets/s_ncs_admin_survey_add_field_menu.png)